kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

 This should install the latest version of python (at the time of writing the version is 3.2.2).

-In a new project folder, create a new file named "test_file_example.py" and enter the following contents:
+In a new project folder, create a new file named *test_file_example.py* and enter the following contents:

 {% highlight python %}
 def test_function_example():
     assert 2 == 1 + 1
 {% endhighlight %}

 In this example, we are simply asserting that the value of 2 is equal to the sum of 1 + 1.
-The test file is named "test_file_example" and the test function is named "test_function_example".
+The test file is named *test_file_example* and the test function is named *test_function_example*.
 Already I hope to have demonstrated to you that the amount of code required to construct simple test is minimal.
 The equivalent in the JUnit5 framework for Java would be:

 {% highlight java %}
 import static org.junit.jupiter.api.Assertions.assertEquals;